-This optional subparameter lists and initializes parameter names to be used as arguments in the A to D and/or D to A converter(s) of the [External Circuit] keyword under which it appears.
-The list of Converter\Parameters may span several lines by using the word Converter\Parameters at the start of each line.
-Any A to D or D to A argument which is entered as a parameter must be declared and initialized with the Converter\Parameters subparameter.
+This optional subparameter lists and initializes parameter names to be used as arguments in the A_to_D and/or D_to_A converter(s) of the [External Circuit] keyword under which it appears.
+The list of Converter_Parameters may span several lines by using the word Converter_Parameters at the start of each line.
+Any A_to_D or D_to_A argument which is entered as a parameter must be declared and initialized with the Converter_Parameters subparameter.

-Converter\Parameters are locally scoped under each [External Circuit] keyword, i.e., the same converter parameter under two different [External Circuit]s will have independent values.
+Converter_Parameters are locally scoped under each [External Circuit] keyword, i.e., the same converter parameter under two different [External Circuit]s will have independent values.

-The Converter\Parameters subparameter must contain one parameter name per line, which must be followed by an equal sign and a constant numeric literal or a reference to a parameter name which is located in a parameter tree.
-The reference must begin with a file name, followed by an open parentheses and a the tree root name, a new open parentheses for any branch names (including the Reserved\Parameters or Model\Specific branch names if present in the tree) and the parameter name, and a matching set of closing parentheses.
-The file reference must be located in the same directory as the .ibs file containing the reference.
+The Converter_Parameters subparameter must contain one parameter name per line, which must be followed by an equal sign and a constant numeric literal or a reference to a parameter name which is located in a parameter tree.
+The reference must begin with a file name, followed by an open parentheses and a the tree root name, a new open parentheses for any branch names (including the Reserved_Parameters or Model_Specific branch names if present in the tree) and the parameter name, and a matching set of closing parentheses.
+The file reference may point to any file which contains one or more parameter trees.
+The files referenced must be located in the same directory as the .ibs file containing the reference.
 The file names of parameter files must follow the rules for file names given in Section 3, GENERAL SYNTAX RULES AND GUIDELINES.
-Parameter files may only contain parameter trees using the tree syntax described in the IBIS specification in section 10A with the following exceptions and additions:
+Parameter files may only contain parameter trees using the tree syntax described in the IBIS -specification in Section 10.310A with the following exceptions and additions: